-1. All online students will receive assistance from the local online learning support staff member as designated by the building principal;
+- All online students will receive assistance from the local online learning support team;

-3. The local advisor will meet regularly with online students to ensure they are connecting to the online coursework and the online teacher and are making satisfactory progress in their online coursework and following their Washington State Leaning plan;
+- The certificated teacher will meet regularly with online students to ensure they are making satisfactory progress in their online coursework and following their Washington State Leaning plan;

 Granting of High School Credit for Online Courses

-1. School districts will award credit and grades for online high school courses successfully completed by a student that meet the school district’s graduation requirements and are provided by an approved online provider.
-Credit for online courses will be granted in the same manner as other course offerings in the district.
+- School districts will award credit and grades for online high school courses successfully completed by a student that meet the school district’s graduation requirements and are provided by an approved online provider.
+Credit for online courses will be granted in the same manner as other course offerings in the district;

-2. Currently enrolled students should notify the district prior to enrolling in an online course provided outside of the district.
-The student will be informed, in writing, whether or not the course is eligible for academic credit from the district.
+- Currently enrolled students should notify the district prior to enrolling in an online course provided outside of the district.
+The student will be informed, in writing, whether or not the course is eligible for academic credit from the district;

-3. For students transferring credit from online courses or programs taken while enrolled outside of the district, credit will be granted according to the district transfer credit policy.
+- For students transferring credit from online courses or programs taken while enrolled outside of the district, credit will be granted according to the district transfer credit policy;

-4. For eligible courses, if course credit is earned, the course will be recorded on the transcript using the standardized identifier for online courses provided in the Comprehensive Education Data Research System (CEDARS).
+- For eligible courses, if course credit is earned, the course will be recorded on the transcript using the standardized identifier for online courses provided in the Comprehensive Education Data Research System (CEDARS); and